crossasyst-Logo-Color

 If you want to build a new software solution, one of the most important factors you need to consider is the software methodology that best suits the scope of the project.
-However, to make that choice, you first need to understand the difference between different development methodologies.
+However, to make that choice, you first need to understand the differences between different development methodologies.

 Here’s a comparative study between four popular software development methodologies: Agile, Waterfall, Scrum, and Kanban.